lukekivi/Distributed-Image-Processing/README.md

 On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir` and run:
  - ```ant server```
 ---
+You can also run the server command that resides in ssh_commands.txt.
+This will automatically ssh into a kh4250 lab machine and start up the server.
+---
 Be sure the `machine.txt` file reflects which machine you are going to run the server on.

  The `machine.txt` entry syntax for nodes looks like this: